-Capital allocation, buybacks and compensation: We believe that a board policy of regular, reasonable dividend payments is normally a better way to return cash to shareholders than a share buyback policy.
-Moreover, executive compensation metrics such as return on equity and earnings per share can be flattered or even managed by share buybacks.
+Capital allocation, buybacks and compensation: We are concerned about the potential hidden cost of equity compensation through the dilution of outside shareholders and managing this dilution by share buybacks, often at high share repurchase prices.
+Moreover, executive compensation metrics such as return on equity (ROE) and earnings per share (EPS) can be flattered or even managed by share buybacks.
 Given the potential effects of buybacks on longer-term investors, companies should disclose how the board decides on buybacks in addition to other long-term capital allocation choices, whether such buybacks are directly or indirectly financed by debt and how this affects the future risk profile of the company.